assemblee-virtuelle/Semapps-V1/README.md

 php composer-setup.php --install-dir=$INSTALLDIR --filename=composer
 php -r "unlink('composer-setup.php');"
 ```

 - Clone the project wherever you wish, `git clone https://github.com/assemblee-virtuelle/Semapps`
 - Change directory to Semapps, `cd yourdirectory/Semapps`
-- Install npm dependencies in this directory, `npm install`
+- Install node dependencies in this directory, run command `yarn`
-- Install some dependencies `bower install` or `node_modules/bower/bin/bower install`
 - Install some other dependencies `composer install`.
 When asked, provide:
   * The host for the database
   * The database port